Colorectal Cancer is Preventable, Treatable, and Beatable!

 For more information about being screened for CRC, speak with your doctor.
 If you don’t have a doctor, your county public health department may be able to assist you.
 Some counties provide information about local, low-cost medical services - click here for a partial list of resources.

-Established in 2009 with a grant from the federal Centers for Disease Control and Prevention (CDC), the California Colon Cancer Control Program (C4P) provides the following services:
+The California Colon Cancer Control Program (C4P) provides the following services:

 - Community outreach and education.